eth-p/wingpanel-indicator-ayatana/README.md

 <li>With autostart (thanks to JMoerman) </li>
 just add /usr/lib/x86_64-linux-gnu/indicator-application/indicator-application-service as custom command to the auto start applications in the system settings.
 System settings -> "Applications" -> "Startup" -> "Add Startup App…" -> "Type in a custom command".
-No need for manually editing files using root and no risks of .desktop files being overwritten.
 <br/>

 <li>With the terminal (thanks to ankurk91) </li>